k8snetworkplumbingwg/whereabouts/doc/proposals/persistent-ips-ipamclaims.md

    IPAMClaimRef       string // on reservations: "namespace/name"
    ```
    No `IPAMClaimNamespace` field on config.
-3. `pkg/ipamclaim/` — claim reference resolution (CNI args + pod NSE), claim fetch
+3. `pkg/ipamclaim/` — claim reference resolution (CNI args + pod NSE with
+   unambiguous matching), fail-closed validation of present-but-invalid
-   in the pod namespace, and `status.ips` / `ownerPod` persistence.
+   references, claim fetch in the pod namespace, `IPAMClaimSpec` network/interface
+   validation against the current attachment, and `status.ips` / `ownerPod`
+   persistence.
 4. `pkg/config/config.go` (`LoadIPAMConfig`) — populate the claim **name** from CNI
    stdin sources when present.
-No behavior change when empty.
+Absent attribute: no behavior change.
+Present but
+   invalid: fail config load (do not ignore).
 5. `pkg/allocate/allocate.go` (`AssignIPForClaim`) — reuse by claim identity /
    preferred IPs (idempotent take-over for stop/start and migration handoff) tag
    new reservations with `IPAMClaimRef`.
 6. `pkg/api/...` + CRDs — `ipamclaimref` on `IPAllocation` and
    `OverlappingRangeIPReservationSpec` (does **not** overload `PodRef`).
 7. `pkg/storage/kubernetes/ipam.go` — claim-aware Allocate / Deallocate:
-   - Resolve claim in the pod namespace, reuse or allocate, persist status after
+   - Resolve claim in the pod namespace, validate `IPAMClaimSpec` against the
+     current attachment, then reuse or allocate, persist status after the
-     the pool/overlapping write.
+     pool/overlapping write.
    - Skip freeing claim-backed reservations on Deallocate.
    - Overlapping-range create treats AlreadyExists as claim take-over when the
      existing row is owned by the same `IPAMClaimRef` (update `PodRef` / `IfName`).